Schools, kindergartens and children's leisure time

 - Children and youth with symptoms of a respiratory infection should stay at home and not be with other children or youth outside of the family.
 This also applies when only mild symptoms are observed.

-- A child living in two homes after divorce and who is ill should preferably stay in one of the homes until all symptoms are gone.
+- A child living in two homes after divorce and who shows symptoms of a respiratory infection should preferably stay in one of the homes until all symptoms are gone.
 The parents are advised to cooperate to ensure the general advice for infection control are followed.

 - Children / youth who are in isolation or quarantine at home should avoid contact with other children / youth outside the household.